-These adorable bite size mini pumpkin pies are the perfect treat to finish off that heavy Thanksgiving dinner!
+These adorable bite-size mini pumpkin pies are the perfect treat to finish off that heavy Thanksgiving dinner!
 They are a little twist on the traditional pumpkin pie, literally little! 😉 The recipe makes a lot, perfect for a large gathering.

 I know everyone thinks Thanksgiving is over (well at least here in Canada), but who doesn’t want to celebrate Thanksgiving twice?!
 I know my family does and with the American Thanksgiving just around the corner I thought it would be a great idea to make these ‘one bite’ mini pumpkin pies (they were a pretty big hit a few weeks ago!)